feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 ```
 * How do I create a git repository at github?
 How do I add a license and make it public?
+* What are the basics of github markdown language?
 * Provide a basic overview of the github markdown language.
 ```

-* Github repository products.
+* Github repository products *

-* Make a git repository.
+* Make a git repository and make all teammates members.
-* Write a report on your project using the github README file and github markdown language.
+* Write a technical report on your project using the github README file in the github markdown language.
 * Include any code in the github repository as a separate file (text file, Jupyter Notebook, etc.)
-* Include a Cytoscape file of your network.
+* Include a Cytoscape file of your PPI network in the github repo.
-* Add a file of your teammates and what they did in the project.
+* Add a plain text file to the github repo listing teammates and what they did in the project.
 If someone didn't participate, note that in the file.
 * Send the github link to Feltus by December 11 at noon EDT.